hardisj/erinsaudiocorner/content/english/loudspeakers/Kef_R3.md

 I encourage you to watch my YouTube review for more details but a quick few notes:
 * I love this black on black colorway.
 * As I mentioned above, there is no coloration or resonance caused by the port.
 I note this because many of the speakers I have tested have midrange resonances caused by the port or passive radiator.
 There is no hint of that at all in this speaker.
 A welcomed change.
+* The data does not indicate any resonances from anything.
+It is quite a neutral response, aside from the lifted treble on-axis.
+Moving to about ±10° horizontally and vertically, the treble is slightly reduced to provide a more neutral signature.
+For that reason, I would encourage you to experiment with toe-in and placement.
+You may find you like being on-axis or you may find you prefer the speakers toed in or out slightly.
+However, I would not go beyond ±20° as the response begins to drop above 8kHz.
 * Running these speakers full-range (20Hz to 20kHz), they have nice kickdrum but not quite enough.
 The harmonics of the kickdrum, however, are quite nice and give a nice fullness to the kicks, even though the fundamental notes (50-60Hz) need help.
 * Along that same token, I find these speakers to not do well in a "dead" room.
 They did much better in my living room than they did in my home theater, where the latter has copious sound absorption throughout.
+* At approximately 4m listening distance, I found the max SPL to be about 95dB.
+Exceeding this resulted in an unpleasant sound for a variety of music.
+95dB in-room at 4m is pretty loud and when you pair these speakers with a subwoofer, the max SPL is increased a bit more.
 * In John Mayer's "Free Fallin" (a live Tom Petty cover), I loved the timbre of his voice.
 And the air of the sound produced by the audience.
 * The layering of these speakers is unmatched, to date.
 The soundstage isn't terribly wide (I *prefer* a wider soundstage).
 However, the layering and the overall depth of the soundstage is incredible.
 The soundstage extends deep from front to back (with the right source music, of course).
 It is one of my favorite things about these speakers.
 A good example of this is in Fleetwood Mac's "The Chain" as well as Phillip Bailey's "Easy Lover" (at the 3:00 mark, where Phil Collins gets down on the drums).
 * 2.5kHz sounded harsh to me and I couldn't tell for sure if it was the speaker or the room.
 The data does not indicate it being the speaker itself.
 And in that same vein, the only thing in the data that *might* make sense as to a culprit is the expansion of directivity around this point.
 This could simply be coincidence.